 White supremacy is the idea that white people are better and more deserving of wealth, power, and privilege than people of color.
 White supremacy pervades our culture, institutions, and relationships.
 It is a self-perpetuating system that continues to fuel colonialism, exploitation, oppressions, inequities, and brutalities that people of color experience.

-As Unitarian Universalists, we must fight white supremacy if we hold hope for Beloved Community.
-Congregations and individuals can use the resources below to:
+As Unitarian Universalists, we must fight white supremacy individually and together if we hold hope for Beloved Community.
+Use the resources below to:

 - Expose the impact of white supremacy

 Communicate with others about the harm caused to people and communities of color by different expressions of white supremacy (systemic, overt, microaggressive).